adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » How wonderful it is that nobody need wait a single moment before starting to improve the world. - Anne Frank</code></pre>
+<pre><code>1 » Protecting someone means giving them a place to belong.
+Giving them a place where they can be happy. - Princess Lenessia</code></pre>
-<pre><code>2 » Success is not final, failure is not fatal: It is the courage to continue that counts. - Winston Churchill</code></pre>
+<pre><code>2 » If you don’t like your destiny, don’t accept it.
+Instead, have the courage to change it the way you want it to be. - Naruto Uzumaki</code></pre>
-<pre><code>3 » It’s your place in the world; it’s your life.
-Go on and do all you can with it, and make it the life you want to live. - Mae Jemison</code></pre>
+<pre><code>3 » A truly rich man is one whose children run into his arms when his hands are empty. - Unknown</code></pre>
 </details>

 <!--END_SECTION:waka-->